MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

    std::vector<double> phases =
        fAttributes["value"]["pc_phases"].get<std::vector<double>>();

-Note: Channel may be comma separated (e.g a,b,c ) or concatenated (e.g. abc).
-However, the legacy HOPS3 concatenated syntax is only valid if all channel names are single-character only (limited to 64 channels).
-There is no limit on channel number if multi-character channel names are used, but they must be comma separated.
+Note: Channel names may be comma-separated (e.g. ``a,b,c``) or concatenated (e.g. ``abc``).
+However, the legacy HOPS3 concatenated syntax is only valid when all channel names are single characters (limited to 64 channels).
+There is no limit on channel count when multi-character names are used, but they must be comma-separated.

 EXAMPLE F: Internal operator (no control file access)
 ------------------------------------------------------